Battle of Izium: Aftermath and Ukrainian counterattacks

+According to independent Russian sources, the entirety of the army had not yet been transferred from its headquarters in the Far East, and it represented an incomplete corps with just two full motorised brigades forming the main strike force.
+The soldiers were also “forced” to fight in the woods, a situation which was compared to the Battle of the Hürtgen Forest.
+Thus, according to the report, by early June the numbers of combat-ready infantry in certain motorised brigade battalions of the army successfully reached 12–15 people (64th brigade), the combined number of 38th and 64th motorised brigades – less than 100 of truly combat-ready infantry in each brigade.

 On 25 June, the Ukrainians claimed that they had carried out a strike using the HIMARS.
 Ukrainian military said that during this strike over 40 soldiers were killed, including Colonel Andrei Vasilyev.
 The strike occurred on a Russian military base near Izium.
-Russia acknowledges the attack but says it hit a hospital and killed 2 civilians.
+Russia acknowledges the attack but says it hit a hospital and killed two civilians.

+In July, several calls were intercepted by the Ukrainians between several Russian soldiers near Izium and their family members, to whom they described the combat conditions.
+One soldier claimed that out of 90 troops in his company, just 26 were left.
+Another claimed that his unit had suffered over 20 men killed and 100 wounded in one engagement, and just 20 remained.
+A third claimed that out of 107 men in his company, just 10 were still alive, and that four of the survivors had deserted.
+He also said that he was the only one left from his platoon of 22 men.

 On 12 August, citing a report from Radio Free Europe/Radio Liberty, the Institute for the Study of War concluded that the 64th Separate Guards Motor Rifle Brigade had likely been destroyed as "part of an intentional Kremlin effort to conceal war crimes it committed in Kyiv Oblast."
-The report went further stating that of the 1,500 members of the brigade, losses were placed at 200-300 likely killed during fighting at Izium and Sloviansk, and that the unit "largely ceased to exist."
+The report went further stating that of the 1,500 members of the brigade, losses were placed at 200–300 likely killed during fighting at Izium and Sloviansk, and that the unit "largely ceased to exist."

 Ukraine began a counteroffensive in the Kharkiv region in early September 2022.
 On 9 September, the suburbs of Oskil and Kapytolivka were recaptured by the Ukrainian military.
-By the morning of September 10, Russian forces, leaving their equipment, had withdrawn from the city which was now again under control of Ukrainian forces.
+By the morning of September 10, Russian forces, leaving their equipment, had withdrawn from the city which was now again under control of Ukrainian forces. and local mass graves with 440 bodies were found.
+Izium's population decreased to just 10,000 due to the war.